SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter4.md

-# Chapter 4: [Mobile App/Web Control] Control your micro:bit by App inventor 2
+# Chapter 4: Control your micro:bit by App inventor 2